Guernsey's Finest Hour - Roll of Honour

 Gordon Falla, in memory of his uncle, Private 904 Edwin Diespres Falla, who served with D Company 1st Battalion Royal Guernsey Light Infantry, and who died of his wounds on 19 March 1918 and is buried at Nine Elms British Cemetery.

-Colin and Linda Ferbrache, in memory of their grandfather, Private 3575 Ernest Duport, who served with the 1st Service Battalion RGLI, from his grandchildren.
+Colin, Terry, Sally and Paul Ferbrache, in memory of their grandfather, Private 3575 Ernest Duport, who served with the 1st Service Battalion RGLI, from his grandchildren.

 Margaret Page, in memory of Private George Albert Rose, who was killed on 1 December 1917 at Cambrai and after whom her father was named.